 ISMES also conducts environmental and infrastructural seismic risk analyses to reduce the vulnerability of existing structures and to design new earthquake-resistant ones.
 "All of Italy," explains Carnevale, "is considered at seismic risk.
 All existing and planned infrastructure must be able to resist earthquakes without suffering significant damage.
 Seismic risk assessment is conducted by considering the interaction of three components: danger, vulnerability, and exposition.
 The adopted approach calls for the evaluation and quantification of these three components to define the risk."
-In particular, procedures include the examination of a site, the definition of seismic action, the geometric survey of the work, its structural analysis, the definition of tion of mitigation action that can reduce its degree of vulnerability.
-"ISMES uses the same approach - analyzing the interaction of danger, vulnerability, and exposition - to assess and define hydrogeological risk and reduMy many and infrastructure (highways, bridges, and overhead power lines).
+In particular, procedures include the examination of a site, the definition of seismic action, the geometric survey of the work, its structural analysis, the definition of the degree of vulnerability, and the identification of mitigation action that can reduce its degree of vulnerability.
+"ISMES uses the same approach - analyzing the interaction of danger, vulnerability, and exposition - to assess and define hydrogeological risk and reduce the vulnerability of strategic structures and infrastructure (highways, bridges, and overhead power lines).
 Assessment studies also provide a basis for the design of new and resilient works that can resist hydrogeological risk," explains Carnevale.